micro-webapps/webconf-spec/dev/README.md

         }
     }

-The name of the balancer is used in the [Proxy options](#proxy-options) to define the proxying of requests to the load balancer.
+The name of the balancer is used in the `proxy` object to define the proxying of requests to the load balancer.

-The special options which can be used in `balancers` option are:
+The properties which can be used in `balancers` object are:

 | Key | Type | Meaning |
 |-----|------|---------|